lawsdontapplytopigs/dotfiles/awesome/README.md

-        [x] Make it so when you click an actual client window, that client gets focus [ ] Make it so when you press 'mod + shift + [qw]` the client will get sent to the previous tag or the next one, respectively
+        [x] Make it so when you click an actual client window, that client gets focus [ ] Make it so when you press 'mod + shift + [qw]` the client will get sent to the previous tag or the next one, respectively [ ] Don't forget to credit the authors of the icons.
+            Currently the list is:
+                * Freepik
+        [ ] Replace current cpu-indicator heart icon with a light bulb

+    [ ] Cleaning up (setting theme colors universally, setting proper icons, etc) [ ] Making global variables that should be local local [ ] Put the weather file somewhere in my awesome config files.
+            It makes more sense for it to be there, instead of my home directory.
+        [ ] Take out the `luafilesystem` dependency, and use the `gears.filesystem` library built into Awesome
+        [ ] There are places where I used the full path with my username.
+            I have to go, take those out and replace them with os.getenv('PATH') [ ] Go back in the exitpanel and rename all of the stupidly named icons used there, along with the (few) stupidly named variable names used there

     [ ] Maybe (Things I'm not sure I'll implement)
         [ ] Write some sort of mpd frontend
         [ ] Write some sort of settings widget
         [ ] Hotplugging: automatically mounting devices when they get plugged in

-    [ ] Cleaning up (setting theme colors universally, setting proper icons, etc) [ ] Making global variables that should be local local [ ] Reimplement the way widget spacing for the sidebar works.
-At the moment it's an extemely hacky way of doing it, based on textboxes with a font that has the size '2'
-        [ ] Put the weather file somewhere in my awesome config files.
-            It makes more sense for it to be there, instead of my home directory.
-        [ ] Take out the `luafilesystem` dependency, and use the `gears.filesystem` library built into Awesome

     [ ] Refactoring
         [ ] Refactor the piggyprompt
+            [ ] Make it so when you type in too much text, the textbox scrolls along with where the cursor is
+        [ ] Reimplement the way widget spacing for the sidebar works.
+At the moment it's an extemely hacky way of doing it, based on textboxes with a font that has the size '2'

     [ ] Bugs
         [ ] When the mpc client on the sidebar is stopped, nothing is shown as the song. fix that